AdobeDocs/audience-manager.nl-NL/help/using/api/dcs-intro/dcs-api-reference/dcs-error-codes.md

   <tr>
    <td colname="col1"> <p>302 </p> </td>
    <td colname="col2"> <p>Onbevoegde klant-id <code><i>ID</i></code> </p> </td>
    <td colname="col3"> <p>Wordt geretourneerd wanneer de gegevensbron van de klant-id niet het eigendom is van de huidige organisatie-id.
-Als u uw organisatie-id niet kent of hebt, raadpleegt u de sectie 'Uw organisatie-id zoeken' in <a href="https://experiencecloud.adobe.com/resources/help/en_US/mcloud/organizations.html" format="https" scope="external"> Organisaties en Account Linking</a> voor meer informatie over het zoeken naar deze id. </p> </td>
+If you do not know or have your Organization ID, see the "Find your Organization ID" section in <a href="https://experiencecloud.adobe.com/resources/help/en_US/mcloud/organizations.html" format="https" scope="external"> Organizations and Account Linking</a> for information about how to find it. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>303 </p> </td>